Review says non-crime hate incidents should not be recorded by police – reports

 The move came after it emerged Father Ted creator Graham Linehan will face no further action over social media posts he made about transgender issues, after he was arrested at Heathrow Airport in September.

-Assistant Chief Constable Tom Harding, director of operational standards at the College of Policing, told The Times he expected the new system would cause a “significant reduction” in incident recording.
+Assistant Chief Constable Tom Harding, director of operational standards at the College of Policing, told The Times the new system would likely cause a “significant reduction” in incident recording.

 He said: “We will remove NCHIs in their current form.
 We’re not here to deal with differences of opinion or online fallings-out – policing’s job is to protect people from harm.